 Our learning is easily accessible on our online platform – Kaya – as well as through workshops, webinars and partner activities.
 Our network will ensure this learning meets the needs of, and reaches front-line responders.
 We will continue to work with different sectors to get the best learning and innovation to save lives and safeguard livelihoods.”

-We have also established global partnerships with a number of organisations - including the Norwegian Refugee Council, the International Rescue Committee, Save the Children, the Cash Learning Partnership (CaLP) and War Child - who are using Kaya to create bespoke learning spaces in which they are able to curate, create and share learning with their own audiences.
+We have also established global partnerships with a number of organisations - including the Norwegian Refugee Council, the International Rescue Committee, Save the Children, the Cash Learning Partnership (CaLP) , Voluntary Service Overseas (VSO), UK-Med, and War Child - who are using Kaya to create bespoke learning spaces in which they are able to curate, create and share learning with their own learners and the wider sector.